tobiasdalhof/sanersocialmedia/README.md

   - Click `Load unpacked` and select the `extension` directory

 Note: HMR for the options page is [not possible yet](https://github.com/antfu/vitesse-webext/issues/59#issuecomment-1011008367).

+## Support this project

+**Feeling saner already?** Please consider to support this free and open source project.

+- Tell your friends
+- Visit the Chrome Web Store and write a review (COMING SOON!)
+- Report bugs on GitHub

 ## Acknowledgements